 While it is possible for the County to submit a Local Coastal Program amendment to rezone and re-plan the harbor, a project of that scope has not been a priority for the County and seems unlikely to be a priority in the near future.
-Having the City actively plan for the future growth of Noyo Harbor could have a positive impact on the harbor, and ultimately generate revenue for the City if it were within its boundaries.
+Having the City actively plan for the future growth of Noyo Harbor could have a positive impact on the harbor by simplifying the permit process for development projects, work with property owners to plan for future needs and growth, and ultimately generate revenue for the City if it were within its boundaries.